Barry Switzer: Dallas Cowboys

-The 1996 season saw high hopes for the defending Super Bowl champions, but the resulting season was a rollercoaster.
+The 1996 season saw high hopes for the defending Super Bowl champions, but the resulting season was a roller coaster.
 Michael Irvin was suspended for the first five games after pleading no contest to felony cocaine possession after being found at a party with topless dancers and drug use.
-Emmitt Smith ran for over a thousand yards again, but had his first season with under four yards per carry since his rookie season, while scoring only 12 touchdowns.
+Emmitt Smith ran for over 1,000 yards again, but had his first season with under four yards per carry since his rookie season, while scoring only 12 touchdowns.
 Key defensive end Charles Haley missed the whole year due to injury.
 The Cowboys lost three of the first five games, but they went 5–3 in the final eight games (which included two wins in which all of their points were field goals) to clinch the division with a week to play, finishing with an overall 10–6 season.
-This time, however, their record was not enough for a top-2 seed, so they would play in the Wild Card round against the Minnesota Vikings; they defeated Minnesota in a 40–15 blowout.
-The next round, Dallas traveled to play the second-year Carolina Panthers in Charlotte.
+Their record was not enough to give them a top-two seed in the playoffs, so they played in the Wild Card round against the Minnesota Vikings, winning in a 40–15 blowout.
+For the next round, Dallas traveled to play the second-year Carolina Panthers in Charlotte.
 The buildup to the game was marred by sexual violence allegations against Irvin and Erik Williams (which were proven to be false after the game).
-The Cowboys lost both Irvin and Sanders to injury as the Panthers shocked the Cowboys with a 26–17 victory to essentially end the Cowboys dynasty (the loss was the first of several to follow before the next Cowboy playoff victory in 2009).
+The Cowboys lost both Irvin and Sanders to injury as the Panthers shocked the Cowboys with a 26–17 victory, essentially ending the Cowboys dynasty (the loss was the first of several to follow before the next Cowboy playoff victory in 2009).